YuriGor/mongoose-slug-updater/README.md

     subtitle: "tell me am I wrong, well, fallin' in love with you", }); // slug -> 'am-i-wrong-fallin-in-love-with-you-NJeskEPb5e'
 ```
-`force_id` option will append shortId even no duplicates were found.<br>
-This is useful for applications with high chance of concurrent modification of unique fields.<br>
-Check for conflict made by plugin is not atomic with subsequent insert/update operation,<br>
-so there is a possibility of external data change in the moment between check and write.<br>
-If this happened, mongo will throw unique index violation error.<br>
-Chances of such case higher for counter unique mode, but with shortId this is possible too.<br>
-You can just retry operation, so plugin will check collection again and regenerate correct unique slug.<br>
-Or you can set `force_id` option - this will solve the problem completely.

-In most cases write operations not so frequent to care about possible conflicts.

 Alternatively you can modify this behaviour and instead of appending a random string, an incremental counter will be used.
 For that to happen, you must use the parameter _slug_padding_size_ specifying the total length of the counter: